scheideman/CarND-Behaviour-Cloning-Project/README.md

  ```

 #### Data augmentation:
-- I used three methods for data augmentation: flipping the image, darkening some of the image, and adding 'shadows'.
-A great resource for this project is : https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.pjtjwn7p8 and is where I got the inspiration to add random shadows and changing image brightness.
+- I used three methods for data augmentation: flipping the image, darkening the image, and adding 'shadows'.
+A great resource for this project is : https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.pjtjwn7p8 and this is where I got the inspiration to add random shadows and changing image brightness.
 Adding shadows and darkening the image made the model more robust to shadows on the road.
 - For flipping the images I used the opencv `cv2.flip` function and changed the sign of the steering angle.
 The function is on line 26 in model.py
 ![Alt text](https://github.com/scheideman/CarND-Behaviour-Cloning-Project/blob/master/examples/flipped.jpg?raw=true)